OUR MOLD TRAINING FREQUENTLY ASKED QUESTIONS

 The Department recommends that applicants apply for a mold license within two years of completing the initial mold training course.

 Applicants who apply for a mold license more than two years after completing the initial mold training course must also show proof of completing a mold refresher course within three years of the initial course and every other year thereafter in order to be eligible for licensure.
-If a mold refresher course was not completed within the appropriate timeframe(s), the applicant will be required to repeat the initial mold training course in order to apply for licensure.
+If a mold refresher course was not completed within the appropriate timeframe(s), the applicant will be required to repeat the initial mold training course to apply for licensure.

-If a student completed an initial mold training course, but never submitted an application to obtain a mold license, are they still eligible to take a mold refresher?
+If a student completed an initial mold training course but never submitted an application to obtain a mold license, are they still eligible to take a mold refresher?

 Students who completed initial mold training but never obtained a license can take the mold refresher.
 However, depending on the amount of time that has passed since completion of their initial mold training course, the student’s mold refresher may not be valid toward the mold licensing requirements.